Richard III on Trial #

 For many of you, this will be the only picture you have of this part of history.
 It is important therefore that you are able to decide whether the picture you are given is an accurate one.

-Richard Ill - A good story, great literature, a great film - but great History?
+Richard III - A good story, great literature, a great film - but great History?

 But does the play present the story fairly and does it even present the story accurately?
 Is it good History?
 Remember, it was written by Shakespeare over 100 years after the events described.